Joyride (Tinashe album): Release and promotion

+Singles

+Joyride was supported by three singles.
+"No Drama" featuring Offset was released as the first single on January 18, 2018, with an accompanying music video.
+"Faded Love" featuring Future was released on the following month, February 12.
+A vertical video was released via Spotify on February 16, and on YouTube three days later.
+On March 30, the third single, "Me So Bad", featuring Ty Dolla Sign and French Montana, was released along with a music video.

+Tour

+Tinashe announced the Joyride World Tour on January 12, 2016, to support the album.
+Beginning in February 2016, it was scheduled through May 2016 including dates in North America, Europe, Asia, and Oceania.
+However, the tour was ultimately canceled, as Tinashe chose to prioritize completing new material for the album, noting that she expected to finish the "final touches" on Joyride by the end of May and return to touring afterward.
+She also explained that the postponement stemmed from "unexpected recording commitments", adding that the tour had originally been planned to support Joyride, which had not yet reached a stage she felt ready to release.

 Critical reception

 Joyride received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 66 based on thirteen reviews, indicating "generally favorable reviews".

-Israel Daramola of Spin wrote in a positive review that the album is "a cool and sexy record," and "well-crafted and ambitious."
-For Exclaim!, Ryan B. Patrick scored the album a 7 out of 10, stating that "Joyride is a stop-start journey that doesn't quite stall out, but does feel like some ground has been lost."
-Andy Kellman of AllMusic awarded the album 3.5 out of 5 stars, stating "the highlights are filled with rich details and seductive hooks", along with stating that "the songs 'Salt', and 'Fires and Flames', invalidate all the claims that Tinashe is one-dimensional."
-In a positive review, Zoë Madonna of The Boston Globe stated "the most fascinating offerings on Joyride are that the singer recorded herself in her home studio", and that "in these tracks, she touches something stellar."
-In another positive review of the album, Hannah Mylrea of NME gave the album 4 out of 5 stars, calling the album "brilliantly good fun", and "mainly worth the two year wait."
+Israel Daramola of Spin wrote in a positive review that the album is "a cool and sexy record", and "well-crafted and ambitious."
+For Exclaim!, Ryan B. Patrick characterized it as "a stop-start journey" that, while not completely stalling out, felt like some ground had been lost.
+Andy Kellman of AllMusic stated that the album's highlights were "filled with rich details and seductive hooks".
+Kellman also argued that the songs "Salt" and "Fires and Flames" effectively invalidated claims that Tinashe is "one-dimensional".
+In a positive review, Zoë Madonna of The Boston Globe stated that "the most fascinating offerings" on the album were tracks which the singer recorded herself in her home studio, adding that "in these tracks, she touches something stellar".
+In another positive review of the album, Hannah Mylrea of NME called the album "brilliantly good fun", and "mainly worth the two year wait".

-In a mixed review of the album, Ben Devlin of MusicOMH gave the album 2.5 out of 5 stars, stating that "the intro and hard-edged title track create a sense of concept," however that "it is discarded for the song 'No Drama'," and that "a sense of cohesion never quite returns to the album."
-In another mixed review of the album, Roisin O'Connor of The Independent awarded the album 3 out of 5 stars, saying "Joyride has its shining points, and attempts to remain true to a cohesive, moodier tone," however that "it's missing the strong, catchier elements that helped Tinashe rise in the first place."
+In a mixed review of the album, Ben Devlin of MusicOMH noted that the album's intro and hard-edged title track initially "create a sense of concept".
+However, Devlin argued that this concept was quickly "discarded for the song 'No Drama'", and that a sense of adhesion "never quite returns to the album".
+In another mixed review of the album, Roisin O'Connor of The Independent noted that Joyride contains "its shining points", and it tries to "remain true to a cohesive, moodier tone".
+However, the author concluded that the album was "missing the strong, catchier elements that helped Tinashe rise in the first place".